dendronhq/handbook/handbook/handbook.sop.async-meetings.md

   - Title: [async] "What you need done"
   - Guests: anyone who needs to get things done with you (but working separately)
   - Location: At your desk.
+1. create a discord thread in `#team-announcements` sharing the details of the event
 1. 24h after the meeting, copy the meeting notes back into the workspace under `meet.journal.{date}.{topic}`
 1. ping relevant parties when the meeting is done

+### Attedant
+1. If you attended the meeting, please leave a 👍 in the original announcement to notify that you have reviewed the doc

 ## Checklist